Cornwall England | Explore the Cornish Coastal Path

 Trip Highlights:

-Welcome to Cornwall, Great Britain’s most southwesterly county.
-Surrounded on all sides by the lashings of the Atlantic Ocean and the warming currents of the Gulf Stream, this peninsula boasts over 400 miles of dramatic cliff-edged coastline complete with lush palm trees, quaint, tucked away fishing villages, windswept, pristine beaches and water that reflects the most vibrant turquoise color that you might mistake it for the Caribbean.
-Of the 1376 square miles that makes up Cornwall, 25% is designated as Areas of Outstanding Natural Beauty.
+Welcome to Cornwall, Great Britain’s most south-westerly county.
+Surrounded by the lashings of The Atlantic Ocean and the warming currents of The Gulf Stream, this peninsula boasts over 400 miles of dramatic cliff-edged coastline complete with palm trees, cute tucked away fishing villages, windswept pristine beaches, and water so turquoise you might mistake it for The Caribbean.

 Our tour starts in the lovely coastal town of Tintagel, home to the famous Tintagel Castle.
 A castle steeped in folklore surrounding the enigmatic King Arthur, and now with its two halves connected by a dramatically suspended footbridge.